“Earth Mother. Soul Sister. Living Legend. Judy Garland is all these things to people.” – Gloria Negri, The Boston Globe, 1967

 August 31, 1939: MGM ran this ad in the trade magazines promoting the upcoming releases of Babes in Arms and The Women.
 Babes in Arms premiered on October 10, 1939.

-August 31, 1939: Judy and Mickey’s appearance as featured performers at the previous night’s Harvest Moon Ball at Madison Square Garden was covered in the local papers.
+August 31, 1939: Judy and Mickey’s appearance as the featured performers at the previous night’s Harvest Moon Ball at Madison Square Garden was covered in the local papers.
 Ed Sullivan hosted, and among the celebrities in attendance were Sonja Henie, Alice Faye, George Raft (who comically dance with Sullivan), Jack Dempsey, plus Berth Lahr, Jack Haley, and Ray Bolger.
 NY Mayor LaGuardia welcomed John Garfield, Gloria Jean, Adolph Menjou, Anna Neagle, Henry Wilcoxon, and Tony Marin in his box.
 In fact, over 20,000 people took part.
 Several teams of amateur dancers competed in various dance categories including the Fox Trot, Rumba, Tango, Collegiate Shat, Lindy Hop, and more.

 August 31, 1939: More Ozzy ads and articles.